joulev/blog/posts/learning-next-js-part-2-building-this-blog-app.md

 guaranteed to never be called together.

 It doesn't work perfectly, though.
-Right now, if you use a phone, try changing the theme from the navigation bar, the close the bar.
-You will see that the bar disappears immediately instead of in a smooth transition effect.
+Right now, if you use a phone, try changing the theme from the navigation bar, then close the bar.
+You will see that the bar disappears immediately instead of transforming in a smooth transition effect.
 That's because changing the theme has effect on class names, which is precisely the thing I use in `CSSTransition`.
 I spent quite a while but couldn't find a good solution.
-Since the transition only takes 0.3 seconds, I think I'll just call it "Good enough" for now.
+Since the transition only takes 0.3 seconds, I think I'll just call it "good enough" for now.

 ## Searching page